Kisan Salahkaar: Farmer Advisory Platform for Governments and NGOs

 No. It should be used as decision support for farmers and field teams, with local experts, pesticide labels, soil labs, official weather alerts, and market notices used for verification.

-License Kisan Salahkaar
+License or Deploy Kisan Salahkaar

 Contact for licensing